dipaksarkar/docs/docs/nitrofit28/installation.md

 ## How to Get a License

-To use NitroFIT28, you need to obtain a valid license.
-Please refer to the [How to Get a License Guide](/nitrofit28/how-to-get-license) for detailed instructions on acquiring and activating your license.
+To use NitroFIT28, you must enter a valid **Envato Purchase Code**.
+You will receive this code after purchasing the item on [CodeCanyon](https://codecanyon.net).
+Please refer to the [License Activation Guide](/nitrofit28/how-to-get-license.html) for detailed steps on how to activate your copy.

 ## Install via GUI